KaoruDev/mentoring-css-states/README.md

 ### Objective

-Your company's designer has given you layouts of a text box that allows users to choose the text alignment of another their story.
+Your company's designer has given you layouts of a text box that allows users to choose the text alignment of their story.
 Cause #reasons.

 Left Alignment: